In this section

-Historically breeding for high milk yields has meant that cows have got bigger and more productive, but in many cases housing and management systems haven’t grown to accommodate them.
+Historically breeding for high milk yields has led to cows becoming bigger and more productive, but in many cases, housing and management systems haven’t grown to accommodate them.

 This has contributed to the problem of disease and poor-standard housing conditions.

 The modern dairy cow has been bred to produce increasingly large amounts of milk.
 Unfortunately, this productivity has often come at the cost of their welfare.
 Two common problems experienced by modern dairy cattle are lameness and mastitis.